 The former Newcastle Captain saying he takes a keen interest in politics and past conflicts such as the Cuban revolution and the second world war.

 Coloccini says that he often used to chat about the Falklands War with one of Newcastle United’s security officers who served in that conflict as part of the British Army,

-The now San Lorenzo player saying he has also visited Nazi concentration camps and Cuba, where he retraced the steps of Che Guevara.
+The now San Lorenzo player saying he has also visited concentration camps and Cuba, where he retraced the steps of Che Guevara.

 Fabricio Coloccini speaking to Goal:

 ‘You spent many years living in England while playing at Newcastle.
 While you were there, Cristina Kirchner (Former President of Argentina) went to the UN and spoke of the sovereignty of the Falklands.
 How do you feel about that topic?’

 “I followed the issue closely.
 I was in England and I have to respect that.
 Even some jokes were made around me that obviated the subject.

 “I consider myself very patriotic and, honestly, it bothered me a little.
 Anyway, there are many there who have no idea about the issue.
 But I found some amazing things on that subject.”

 “A Newcastle United security officer was a soldier in the Falklands War.
 He was English, he fought for the British and we talked about it.
 As I liked the subject, I brought pictures and a lot of material, so we got together to chat.